hellerve/blog/wip/On_Footnotes.md

-’m a huge fan of footnotes, both in print and on the web.
+I’m a huge fan of footnotes, both in print and on the web.
 I use them all the time on this blog, and I have a ton of opinions about how to do them right, though I don’t think I’ve ever spoken about them, let alone justified them.
 This blog post intends to do just that.